What is a mansard slate roof?

 Sheena Owen

+Sheena Owen began working for North Country Slate on October 12, 1999.
+Started as the Sales Coordinator and transitioned to a Sales Representative.
+Daily duties include providing customer service, new business development, inside sales, handling all cross-border customs issues/documentation, arranging shipments, health and safety representation and social media marketing.
 Sheena graduated from the University of Guelph in 1992 with a BA in English and Drama and in 1995 graduated with a Diploma in Radio and Television Broadcasting from Centennial College.
-Sheena’s first job was the Producer’s Assistant for TV shows including Robocop, F/X The Series and Nikita.
+Sheena’s first job was the Executive Producer’s Assistant for TV shows including Robocop, F/X The Series and Nikita.
 She went on to becoming an Assistant Manager at Eddie Bauer.
-In her spare time, Sheena enjoys traveling, gardening, volunteering at her local soccer club and cheering on her kids at their sporting events.
+In her spare time, Sheena enjoys traveling, gardening and hikes with family and friends.